Should You Take a Probiotic?

 Probiotics in Food

-A traditional diet that incorporates fermented foods has been linked to a more diverse gut microbiome which we now know is essential for optimal health.
+A traditional diet that incorporates fermented foods has been linked to a more diverse gut microbiome which we now know is essential for good health.

-We assumed the benefits of fermented food came from the probiotic bacteria they contain but research has shown the fermentation process also enhances foods’ nutritional quality.
+We assumed the benefits of fermented food came from the probiotic bacteria they contain, but research has shown the fermentation process also enhances foods’ nutritional quality.
 Specifically, fermentation improves protein quality and increases the bioavailability of different vitamins and minerals like the B vitamins, magnesium, and zinc.
-It also helps preserve and enhance the effect of antioxidants and polyphenols in food (shown to lower risk of cancer, heart disease, inflammation, diabetes, and more!).
+Fermentation also helps preserve and enhance the effects of antioxidants and polyphenols in food (shown to lower risk of cancer, heart disease, inflammation, diabetes, and more!).

-That’s not to say the probiotic bacteria in fermented foods don’t also contribute to the observed health benefits.
-In fact, the microbes present in fermented foods can help reduce intestinal permeability (leaky gut), improve mental health, lower inflammation, improve our bodies’ stress response, and more.
+That’s not to say the probiotic bacteria in fermented foods don’t also contribute to better health.
+They do!
+In fact, the microbes in fermented foods can help reduce intestinal permeability (more commonly known as leaky gut), improve mental health, lower inflammation, improve our bodies’ stress response, and more!

 So, long story short - I definitely recommend including fermented foods in your diet.
 Sauerkraut, kimchi, kombucha, yogurt (unsweetened dairy or coconut yogurt), kefir, and miso are some great options.

-If you’re not eating fermented foods on a regular basis or you’re looking for a more therapeutic effect (mental health, digestion support, etc.), I suggest adding a probiotic to your supplement regimen.
+If you’re not eating fermented foods on a regular basis or you’re looking for a more therapeutic effect (mental health, digestion support, etc.), it might be helpful to add a probiotic to your supplement regimen.

 Probiotic Supplements